I N D O O R S O C C E R R U L E S

 Games will start promptly at the scheduled game time, per Silverbacks Indoor clock.
-In order to keep games on time, teams must warm up off the field.
 Kicking the ball outside of the playing field is prohibited.
 When the previous game ends, teams will be allowed a reasonable amount of time (two minutes) to get all equipment into the bench area and take the field.
-Forfeit time is five minutes past the hour.
+Forfeit time is 9 minutes passed the scheduled game time.
 Minimum number of players needed to start coed and U-13 and above games is four, U-12 and below is five.
+A goal will be given every 2 minutes to the team who is ready at the start of the scheduled time.

-At the beginning of the game, the home team (first team listed on schedule) shall sit on the side that corresponds to the scoreboard.
 The kick off shall be taken by the visiting team (2nd team listed).
 Teams change ends at the start of each new period or half.
-At the start of each period or half, when restarting play, a player of the opposite team shall take the kick off to that of the player who kicked off the previous period or half.
-When the referee signals, the game will be started by a player taking a place-kick (a kick at the ball while it is stationary on the ground in the center of the field of play) into his opponents half of the field of play.
+When the referee signals, the game will be started by a player taking a place-kick (a kick at the ball while it is stationary on the ground in the center of the field of play) into field of play.
 Every player shall be in his own half of the field and every player of the team opposing that of the kicker shall remain not less than ten (10) feet from the ball until it is kicked off.

-The ball is in play when it is touched and moves forward.
 The kicker shall not play the ball a second time until it has been touched or played by another player.
-If the ball does not move forward, the kick off shall be retaken, except in the case of the kicker playing the ball again before another player has touched it.
-For this offense, a player of the opposing team at the point shall take a free kick where the offending player touched the ball a second time.
 A goal can be scored directly from a kick-off.
 ALL KICKS ARE DIRECT.
 After a goal has been scored, the game shall be restarted in the above manner by the team conceding the goal.

 —– VIII.
 BALL IN PLAY/OUT OF PLAY —–